alamius/random_walks_coloring/README.md

 # random_walks_coloring

-A program in JavaScript using p5.js
-Written by alamius in 2017.
+A program in JavaScript using p5.js written by alamius in 2017.